turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 ## I0: Running Metro

-Every metro game has a file that contains details about the game.
+Every metro game has a file that contains details about the game, by default that file is named `metro`.

-By default this file is named 'metro', though an alternate file name can be provided to the metro executable.

-The metro file is a simple ruby file that is interpreted within a special context where there are few special commands like:
+The metro file is a Ruby file that is interpreted within a context where there are few special commands available including:

-* name 'game_title'

-    > The title of the game.
+* `name 'game_title'` &emdash; The title of the game.

-* resolution width, height

-    > The resolution at which the game.
+* `resolution width, height` &emdash; The resolution at which the game.
 When this is not specified it will default to 640x480.

-* first_scene 'scene_name'

-    > When the game starts it opens with a particular scene.
+* `first_scene 'scene_name'` &emdash; When the game starts it opens with a particular scene.
 This is where you will specify the starting scene.
 At this moment we do not have any scenes, so we can leave this value blank.

 {% codesample github jumpstartlab@metro_gaming_tutorial 4dc03c622230d50296af9a410f90a5447f882c7d:metro %}

-Without a first scene the game will not be able to start properly, generating the an error message.
+Without a first scene the game will not be able to start, generating an error message like this:

 {% terminal %}
 $ metro